 First Things First: What Compounds to Look for in a CBD Third Party Lab Report

-Before we take a look at the actual reports, let’s go over some of the main compounds that a lab report might produce for a full-spectrum CBD oil.
-(We’ll note the “good” ingredients with a (*) and the “bad” ingredients – the ones you don’t want to see in your CBD oil – with a (^).
+Before we look at the actual reports, let’s go over some of the main compounds that a lab report might feature for a full-spectrum CBD oil.

-- Other cannabinoids.
 CBD itself is a cannabinoid, but it’s far from the only one present in the cannabis or hemp plant.
-Other cannabinoids to look for in third part lab reports are *CBC, ^THC, *THCA, *CBG, *CBDA, and *CBN.
-(Of course, though, if you’re looking for a CBD oil that doesn’t produce a high, you’ll want to make sure it has zero THC). *Also, be advised that many reports won’t list the full cannabinoid profile.
-So if you don’t see CBC, THCA, CBG, CBDA, or CBN listed on the report, it doesn’t necessarily mean it’s a bad CBD oil, it just means the other cannabinoids didn’t show up on the chromatograph.*
+Other cannabinoids to look for in third party lab reports are CBC, THC, THCA, CBG, CBDA, and CBN.
+(Of note, if you’re looking for a CBD oil that doesn’t produce a high, you’ll want to make sure it has zero THC.
+Also, be advised that many reports won’t list the full cannabinoid profile.
+So if you don’t see CBC, THCA, CBG, CBDA, or CBN listed on the report, it doesn’t necessarily mean it’s a bad CBD oil.
+It just means the other cannabinoids didn’t show up on the chromatograph).

-- Microbes.
 The term “microbe” in itself is very vague, as there are millions of different species of microbial organisms out there, both good and bad.
 In general, though, you don’t want any living organisms present in your CBD oil.
-So if microbes show up in the third party lab report, your best bet is to steer clear.
+So if microbes show up in the third-party lab report, your best bet is to steer clear.

 CBD Third Party Lab Report: Elixinol

-- Verified ingredients: (these were the actual base ingredients tested to be present in the sample tincture) – MCT oil (natural fracturation from coconut oil); hemp seed oil; CO2 cinnamon extract (for flavoring); peppermint essential oil.
+- Verified ingredients: (these were the actual base ingredients tested to be present in the sample tincture) – MCT oil (from coconut oil); hemp seed oil; CO2 cinnamon extract (for flavoring); peppermint essential oil.

 - Active cannabinoid profile: (this is the most important one for determining the actual presence/potency of CBD) – 100 mg CBD (with an allowable variation of +/- 10%); 0% THC (so in other words, the sample product tested exactly as it was labeled).
 No other cannabinoids were listed on the report.